 Italian chic with an extensive wine list

-I know – another wine bar in Farringdon but I couldn’t make a list of the best bars in the area and not include Enoteca Rabezzana.
+We know – another wine bar in Farringdon but we couldn’t make a list of the best bars in the area and not include Enoteca Rabezzana.

 The Italian wine list spans over 100 wines from every conceivable region in Italy.
 Plump and spicy reds sit alongside dry proseccos and zingy whites.
 Ask for recommendations, who knows, you might just find your new favourite.

 If only the walls of the Zetter Townhouse’s eccentric cocktail lounge could talk.
 The legendary cocktail bar in Farringdon is like stepping into a world that’s part Alice in Wonderland, part batty great-aunt chic and fully fabulous.